NiccoloAbate/DelayCat/performance/README.md

 The primary metric used for evaluation is the CPU core load of the plugin under different configurations.
 The CPU core load is a value from 0 to 1 which is the amount of time used by the process block call / the amount of time allowed by the DAW before the audio must be finished processing.
 This metric is used to measure the change in performance caused by each important parameter.

-A sample rate of 44100 and a audio block size of 256 was used.
+A sample rate of 44100 and a audio block size of 256 was used, and the tests were run on an Intel i7-6799HQ processor.

 # Primary Performance Affectors